 These types of sharp moves generally coincide with breakouts or sudden changes of character that can lead to continuation in the direction of the initial move.

-Scan For Stocks in an uptrend Pulling Back above 20-day moving average
+Scan for stocks in an uptrend but pulling back towards their 20-day moving average

 If you’re not a fan of chasing breakouts, or you simply want to diversify with some pullback setups, then this scan is for you.

-Here, we are looking for stocks that have been behaving well by trading above the 20 EMA, but have recently pulled back to a more favorable risk to reward area.
+Here, we are looking for stocks that have been behaving well, trading above their 20-EMA, but have recently pulled back to a more favorable reward-to-risk area.

-- 3 consecutive down closes while still over the 20 EMA.
+PCF formula for 3 consecutive down closes while still over the 20 EMA: